DanielCooper555/Delio-task/README.md

 3. Clone/download this repo
 4. Open the root Delio Task folder in Cypress desktop buy either dragging it in or by manually selecting it
 5. Click Run in the test runner

- Test files can be found in Delio-task-main\cypress\integration\delio-task
+ Note the test files can be found in Delio-task-main\cypress\integration\delio-task

 # Test Cases/scenarios